Here are the people who make it happen

 He is a non-executive Director of Start Up Loans, a government funded pilot to extend small loans to young people and help them start their own businesses, and 3i, one of the world’s leading international investors, with over £11bn of assets under management.
 David was awarded an OBE in June 2013 for his services to finance.

-Diane Mak - Associate Director
+Diane Mak (on maternity leave) - Associate Director

 Diane joined Social Finance in June 2010.
 She is mainly involved in the development of Social Impact Bonds in the areas of children and families and international development.
 Prior to joining Social Finance, Diane worked at the International Growth Centre at the London School of Economics, which offers independent advice on economic growth to countries in Africa and Asia.
 She also worked as a financial consultant at the Ministry of Finance in Liberia.
 Before that, Diane worked in the Policy and Research team of Transparency International, where she was the contributing editor of the organisation’s flagship publication, the Global Corruption Report.
 Diane started her career in the investment banking division at Citigroup Global Markets.
 Diane holds a Master in Public Administration in International Development from the Harvard Kennedy School, and has a BA in Economics from Trinity College, Cambridge.